Quants can be Useful to Classic Trend Followers

 The ultimate position of price is path dependent and influenced by the degree of random walk and the degree of serial correlation that resides in a price series.

-So now that we have introduced these 5 discreet serially correlated periods into a random price series for a single market, let us see the impact this have on our Trend Following models.
+So now that we have introduced these 5 discreet serially correlated periods into a random price series for a single market, let us see the impact this has on the equity curves produced by our Trend Following models.

 Figure 8 above superimposes 5 distinct clusters of serial correlation into a single random market data series to produce the following equity curve for a Classic Trend Following model.
 I have highlighted on the equity curve where the serial correlation was inserted into this model.